Mamaarsh/Basic_django_blog/README.md

-# Basic_django_blog
+# Basic Django Blog

-A simple and beginner-friendly blog application built with Django.
-Includes features like post and basic user information.
+A simple and beginner-friendly blog application built using the Django web framework.
+This project is ideal for those who want to learn the basics of Django, including:

+- Creating and displaying blog posts
+- Using Django templates and models

+## 🔧 Tech Stack
+- Python 3.x
+- Django 4.x
+- HTML, CSS (basic styling)